 Table 1: Risk-Centered Practices that Aid in Security Practice Selection for Deployment and Operations

 Table 1 lists risk-centered practices and pointers to sources that provide detailed descriptions and implementation guidance.
 Practices are listed in the order recommended for implementation.
 Each source is fully cited on its first occurrence and summarized thereafter.

 Table 1.
 Risk-centered practices that aid in security practice selection for deployment and operations

 Define the scope of the risk assessment.
 Ensure a clear and direct tie to business and mission objectives.

 Identify information assets that are important to the organization.
 Focus risk assessment on those assets judged to be the most critical:

 Determine the criteria for accepting risks and the acceptable levels of risk, often referred to as risk tolerances or risk thresholds.

 Identify the relationships among critical assets, the threats to those assets, and vulnerabilities (both organizational and technological) that can expose assets to threats.

-Assess the likelihood of threats
+Assess the likelihood of threats 3 and vulnerabilities.